What Is Delta 10 THC? Things You Need to Know

 Is Delta 10 Synthetic?

-No, delta 10 is not synthetic.
-Even though we can’t extract enough without a bit of magic (or chemistry, as we now call it), it’s still a completely natural cannabinoid that appears in the plant without human intervention.
+No, delta 10 is not synthetic, with the plant producing trace amounts of it.
+Even though we can’t extract enough without a bit of magic (or chemistry, as we now call it), it’s still a completely natural cannabinoid that occurs naturally in cannabis plants without human intervention.

 You can thank us later.